oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

    has all the necessary patches applied.
    * Check the WLS version with `docker run container-registry.oracle.com/middleware/weblogic:12.2.1.3 sh -c` `'source $ORACLE_HOME/wlserver/server/bin/setWLSEnv.sh > /dev/null 2>&1 && java weblogic.version'`.
    * Check the WLS patches with `docker run container-registry.oracle.com/middleware/weblogic:12.2.1.3 sh -c` `'$ORACLE_HOME/OPatch/opatch lspatches'`.
 * You must have the `cluster-admin` role to install the operator.
-Note that the operator does not need `cluster-admin` at runtime, just for the installation.
+The operator does not need the `cluster-admin` role at runtime.
 * We do not currently support running WebLogic in non-Linux containers.

 ### Important note about Kubernetes 1.16.0+